 Applied Positive Psychology Research Diploma (Level 7)

-Positive Psychology (PP) is one of the fastest growing and most exciting disciplines within Psychology today.
-PP approaches have now been widely adopted by the NHS and favoured as an approach by the CQC.
-The applications go way beyond mental illness and on towards mental flourishing within business, life and relationships. https://www.scie.org.uk/strengths-based-approaches/guidance
+Its approaches have now been widely adopted by the NHS and favoured as an approach by the CQC and the Care Act (see here).
+The applications go beyond mental illness towards mental flourishing within business, life, education, health, and relationships.

-Positive Psychology as a discipline has implications that transcend the emphasis on mental illness and puts the focus on optimal wellbeing and flourishing.
-It is one of the most holistic scientific approaches to physical, mental and spiritual wellbeing.
-Its research includes mastery of fear, courage, resilience, authenticity, hope, and much more…
+Positive Psychology transcends the emphasis on mental illness and puts the focus on optimal wellbeing and flourishing.
+It is one of the most holistic scientific approaches to physical, mental, and spiritual wellbeing.
+Its research includes mastery of fear, courage, resilience, authenticity, hope, and much more.

 Take your Positive Psychology Practice to a new level with an advanced diploma in applied research!